 Firmware, BIOS and SLAT support

-The server's BIOS is an essential mechanism for setting up and operating the server's
+The server's BIOS is an essential mechanism for setting up and operating the server's hardware.

 It also forms the interface that connects the operating system to the hardware.
 A BIOS normally exerts control over many of the system's components and features.
 As an example, the BIOS can typically control a processor's use of virtualization technology by allowing technicians to toggle virtualization support on or off, along with I/O virtualization and other discrete attributes of virtualization.